tagspaces/documentation/installation.md

 Just exchange the content of your current installation, with the content from the zip-file of a newer release.
 You don't have to worry about your tag library and locations since they are persisted in the users home folder.

 ## Installing Linux version {#linux}
-The Linux version of TagSpaces is distributed as `tar.gz` file, which can be downloaded for [32bit](https://www.tagspaces.org/downloads/tagspaces-linux32.tar.gz) and for [64bit](https://www.tagspaces.org/downloads/tagspaces-linux64.tar.gz) Linux versions, depending on your system.
+The Linux version of TagSpaces is distributed as `tar.gz` file, which can be downloaded for [64bit](https://www.tagspaces.org/downloads/tagspaces-linux64.tar.gz) Linux versions, depending on your system.
 Then you have to just unpack the downloaded file in a folder of your choice somewhere on your system.
 In the unpacked folder you will find a file called `tagspaces`, which can be executed with double click or in a terminal.
-We also offer 64bit [deb](https://www.tagspaces.org/downloads/tagspaces-amd64.deb) and [rpm](https://www.tagspaces.org/downloads/tagspaces-amd64.rpm) packges for respectively Debian and Red Hat based distributions.
+We also offer 64bit [deb](https://www.tagspaces.org/downloads/tagspaces-amd64.deb) package for Debian/Ubuntu based distributions.

 ### Updating the Linux version
 Just exchange the content of your current installation, with the content from the tar.gz-file of a newer release.
 You don't have to worry about your tag library and locations since they are persisted in the users home folder.